owenstranathan/owenstranathan.github.io/_posts/2020-01-02-noisy-neighbors-and-i-cannot-communicate.md

 ---
 layout: post
 date: 2020-01-02
-categories: [journal, rant, societal, personal]
+categories: [personal]
 ---

 It is a beautiful winter day here in California, the sun is shining and its in the low 50s, for a mid westerner like myself you couldn't ask for a nicer day.
 All I wanted from today was to lay on my couch and read a book, I'm currently reading "The Emperor's New Mind" by Roger Penrose.
 It's very different from my usual fare and (for me at least) requires a great deal of concentration.